javimuu/rokot-apicontroller/readme.md

 ## Introduction

-A typescript decorators based solution to declaratively define routes for REST based api This library creates metadata about the defined routes to allow api client and test generation
+A typescript decorators based solution to declaratively define routes for REST based api This library creates metadata about the defined routes to allow auto route generation

 >The Rokot platform components heavily rely on usage of the [typings](https://github.com/typings/typings) utility for typescript definitions management.
 If you don't have `typings` installed: